Maimouna Kane Toure

 By Sémou DIOUF

-Born in Dakar in 1937, Maimouna Kane Touré (née Ndongo) held positions such as Auditor of the Supreme Court, Deputy Public Prosecutor of the Republic, Counsel of the Court of Appeal a judge of the Supreme Court of Senegal and the first woman to be appointed as a member of the government under President Abdou Diouf.
+Born in Dakar in 1937, Maimouna Kane Touré (née Ndongo) held positions such as Auditor of the Supreme Court, Deputy Public Prosecutor of the Republic, Counsel of the Court of Appeal a judge of the Supreme Court of Senegal, and the first woman to be appointed as a member of the government under President Abdou Diouf.
 Maimouna Kane married businessman Yaya Kane, with whom she had five (5) children.
-After the latter’s death, she married Mamoudou Touré, an economist who served as the Minister of Finance between May 1983 and April 1988. , Maimouna Ndongo Kane Touré prior to obtaining the afore-mentioned achievements, had to overcome significant hurdles as a young girl. growing up in Senegal.
-Most families then were then reluctant to send their daughters to school.
+After the latter’s death, she married Mamoudou Touré, an economist who served as the Minister of Finance between May 1983 and April 1988.
+Maimouna Ndongo Kane Touré, prior to obtaining the aforementioned achievements, had to overcome significant hurdles as a young girl.
+Growing up in Senegal, most families then were then reluctant to send their daughters to school.

 Maimouna Kane Toure understood that the government needed to take measures to uphold the rights of women.
 Her advocacy undoubtedly convinced the President to work in favor of all women.
 Maimouna drew the attention of President Senghor on inequalities, injustices, and violations of women’s rights.
-In a speech, he promised to restore women in their rights..
+In a speech, he promised to restore women in their rights.
 When she joined the government, Maimouna did her best to put women in better conditions.
 Some other achievements of Maimouna Kane included being able to convince members of parliament, overwhelmingly composed of men, to vote for the bill of rights on maternity leave.
 Today, women in Senegal have the right to maternity leave and continue receiving their salary all due to her arduous efforts.
-Also, due to her tenacity and determined nature women in Senegal are able to occupy all positions today, with progressively more appointed to the highest positions in various sectors.
+Also, due to her tenacity and determined nature women in Senegal can occupy all positions today, with progressively more appointed to the highest positions in various sectors.

 Maimouna Kane Toure was able to significantly improve working conditions for women living in rural areas by introducing machinery into various tasks.
 She would initiate the construction of various mills and drillings through villages.
 Although she inspired the bill of rights, which established gender parity in Senegal in 2010 during the second term of President Wade, she voluntarily resigned from the government for health reasons.
 Maimouna would then return to the court as a judge.
 Upon retirement, following a long and prosperous career in the public office of justice and government, Maimouna became president of a foundation named “fondation Abdou Diouf, sport et vertu.”
 Maimouna Kane has inspired many women to dare and decide to take their fate into their own hands.
 She was undoubtedly a pioneer in the fight for the emancipation of women in Senegal.
 Today, Maimouna Kane remains a source of inspiration and motivation for all women in Africa and particularly in Senegal.

-"The end of an exceptional journey that leaves an eternal legacy....impossible to forget given how she throughout her lifetime fought to improve the status and plight of women in both urban and rural areas. ” These are the opening lines of a tribute paid to Maimouna Kane Toure upon her death in March 2019 by Ms. Dior Fall Sow, a retired judge and and first woman Public Prosecutor of Senegal.
-Maimouna Kane Toure in her lifetime, served as an inspirational and pivotal role model for both women and young girls throughout her life due to her.
+"The end of an exceptional journey that leaves an eternal legacy....impossible to forget given how she throughout her lifetime fought to improve the status and plight of women in both urban and rural areas”.
+These are the opening lines of a tribute paid to Maimouna Kane Toure upon her death in March 2019 by Ms. Dior Fall Sow, a retired judge and the first woman Public Prosecutor of Senegal.
+Maimouna Kane Toure, in her lifetime, served as an inspirational and pivotal role model for both women and young girls.